 - Pension book or 年金手帳 (nenkin techo)

-This is a document certifying you are registered to the Japanese welfare pension system.
+This is a document certifying that you are registered for the Japanese welfare pension system.
 In general, pension handbooks are kept by the person themself, but a company may also store them to prevent loss.

 The withholding slip is a document that describes the amount of salary paid and the amount of tax paid for one year.
 It is often issued within one month of retirement.